ferds003/ferds003.github.io/_projects/2023 MFERGOP.md

 ---
 layout: page
-title: Ergonomic Assessment on MEM Thesis Room
+title: Ergonomic assessment on MEM thesis room
 description: My project on our ergonomics class on the state of the MEM thesis room 👌
 tags: operations_management
 category: management